-During COVID-19: The main difference we know of at the moment, is a reduction in the number of patients having MRI/CT scans.
+During COVID-19: The main difference is a reduction in the number of patients having MRI/CT scans.
 Prior to Covid-19, a CT and/or MRI scan was part of the diagnostic process.
-Depending on which hospital you are being treated at, you might only have a scan if your doctors feel that your hysteroscopy and biopsy haven’t quite built up a clear enough picture of your situation.
+Depending on the grade of cancer seen under the microscope and your symptoms history, your cancer team will decide whether or not a scan is necessary.

 Q: Why are some people with womb cancer having scans but I’ve been told I don’t need one?